rust-lang/rust/src/doc/book/lifetimes.md

 ...(x: &'a i32)
 ```

-If we wanted an `&mut` reference, we’d do this:
+If we wanted a `&mut` reference, we’d do this:

 ```rust,ignore
 ...(x: &'a mut i32)